knotman90/IGPE2017/lessons/2-Intro/assignment.md

 ```

- Exposes a method `collide` Which takes a non modifiable **Collidable** as parameter returns true if `this` collides with the given `Collidable` parameter.

 Create a class **Box** which implements `Collidable` and stores fiels describing a  2D box in space.

 ***
  Two boxes collides if they share some portion on the space.
-This is a blurry definition, you have to come up with a more formal and mathematical description of what collision means.
+* This is a blurry definition, you have to come up with a more formal and mathematical description of what collision means.*

 `Box` must also override the `toString` method from `Object` superclass.